arkottke/docker-gmrecords/README.md

    - you can even push changes back up to the remote cloudburst repo, being careful to merge any customizations.
-This is safest to do if you first fork the cloudburst repo, push to your fork, and then use a pull request to request the changes get into the main repo.
+This is safest to do if you **first fork the cloudburst repo**, push to your fork, and then use a pull request to request the changes get into the main repo.